 As reliable roofing contractors, we install our roofs to manufacturer guidelines and we don’t skimp out on the details.
 If you’re looking to get your roof replaced, make sure that your roof comes with drip edge and that it’s installed properly along the eaves and rakes of your roof.

-Sean walks us through how to install drip edge along the eave on this sample roof.
+Here’s how to install a drip edge on a roof.
+In this video, Sean walks us through an 8 step installation process of installing a drip edge along the eave on this sample roof.

 1) Beginning of drip edge installation